rust-lang/this-week-in-rust/content/2015-05-18-this-week-in-rust.md

 * [dropck: must assume `Box<Trait + 'a>` has a destructor of interest](https://github.com/rust-lang/rust/pull/25212).
 Because
-  these types may have destructors, so the compiler must assume that any contained regions strictly outlive the the type, per [RFC 769](https://github.com/rust-lang/rfcs/blob/master/text/0769-sound-generic-drop.md#the-drop-check-rule).
+  these types may have destructors, so the compiler must assume that any contained regions strictly outlive the type, per [RFC 769](https://github.com/rust-lang/rfcs/blob/master/text/0769-sound-generic-drop.md#the-drop-check-rule).

 # Other Changes